mkasberg/advent-of-code-2022/README.md

 # Advent of Code 2022

 These are my own solutions for [Advent of Code 2022](https://adventofcode.com/).
+Note that I'm usually optimizing for coding speed over code clarity, so these might not always be the cleanest or most optimal solution.

 **Spoiler alert!** This repository contains solutions to the problems.